wkoszek/me/source/blog/2016-11-02-failure-of-my-one-post-per-week-goal.md

 If you didn't know, the way I write this blog post is by opening a simple notepad, writing text, and then using this thing called [Middleman](https://middlemanapp.com/).
 And this file later turns into the website.
-This works well until you have 200 pages (which I do -- check the http://www.koszek.com/reading section).
+This works well until you have 200 pages (which I do -- check my [reading section](http://www.koszek.com/reading)).
 Then it takes a long time..

 Other than that I need to tie myself with a schedule for writing.
 As of now I'm ignoring my Wednesday reminder "To write!" and my Saturday's reminder to